NVIDIA/NeMo-Framework-Launcher/README.md

 where 1 and 2 are different prompts.
 Note that for the same prompt, prompt+good_response must come before prompt+bad_response in the dataset.

-For reference we used the following command for preprocessing
+For reference we used the following command for preprocessing the dataset using the SentencePiece tokenizer.

 ```bash
 python3 /opt/NeMo/scripts/nlp_language_modeling/preprocess_data_for_megatron.py \